rose-collectionservices/digital-archives/Processing Tiers/Tier 1.md

    * After accessioning is complete, add the completed digital processing plan and/or media log, along with any addenda and other relevant records, to the collection file.
 * Transfer and ingest content
    * Image media or complete logical transfer of files.
 See the [Imaging](https://github.com/rose-collectionservices/digital-archives/tree/master/Imaging%20Instructions) folder for more information on how to image different types of media upon accessioning.
    * Generate manifest and scan for viruses.
 To complete this step for content destined for The Keep, see [Fiwalk instructions](https://github.com/rose-collectionservices/digital-archives/blob/master/Imaging%20Instructions/Generating_Fiwalk_reports.md).
-For content destined for LIBSAFE Go, use the platform's built-in virus scan and md5 checksum functions.
+For content submitted directly to LIBSAFE Go, use the platform's built-in virus scan and md5 checksum functions.
+For content an archivist is uploading to LIBSAFE Go, use any appropriate combination of tools prior to ingest then repeat with LIBSAFE Go's built-in functions after uploading.
+If possible, either format the pre-ingest md5 manifest in a compatible manner so it can be verified by LIBSAFE Go or plan to package the content with Bagger so it can be verified as a bag.
    * Assemble disk images/logically transferred content and supplemental files.
-If uploading to The Keep, bag using BagIt.
+If uploading to The Keep, bag using Bagger.
 See [BagIt packaging instructions](https://github.com/rose-collectionservices/digital-archives/blob/master/Imaging%20Instructions/Packaging_with_BagIt.md).
+Bagging is optional for LIBSAFE Go but recommended for preservation copies of content processed by an archivist outside the platform (vs. files transferred directly through submission areas).
    * Ingest packaged content and supplemental files to a preservation repository (The Keep or LIBSAFE Go).
 See the [Keep upload instructions](https://github.com/rose-collectionservices/digital-archives/blob/master/Tier%201/Keep_Ingest.md) for instructions on how to upload bagged materials to the Keep.
 See the Emory Libraries [LIBSAFE Go wiki](https://emorylib.atlassian.net/wiki/spaces/LG/pages/405995521/Using+LIBSAFE+Go+Non-Admin+Users) on Confluence or Libnova's [product documentation](https://docs.libnova.com/libsafe-go) for instructions on how to ingest to LISBAFE Go.
+If content is ingested to LIBSAFE Go as a bag, verify using the built-in function.
 Content ingested to LIBSAFE Go should go through the complete accessioning workflow in the platform and will typically go through the processing workflow as well, although the latter might be abbreviated for Tier 1 (e.g., no weeding or arrangement, minimal object metadata).
    * If the collection includes web content, set up seed(s) in Archive-It, run a test crawl, QA the crawl, and configure recurring crawls if applicable.
 * Describe content
    * Enter the metadata required by the preservation repository.
 See links in the previous step for detailed instructions.
    * Add basic descriptive information to the finding aid.
 Collection-level description should follow the requirements outlined in the [Collection Services Manual](https://github.com/rose-collectionservices/collection-services-manual/tree/master/05-DESCRIPTION), including at minimum a collection-level processing note about the transfer of data and a collection-level access note ("Researchers must contact the Rose Library in advance for access to unprocessed born digital materials in this collection.
 Collection restrictions, copyright limitations, or technical complications may hinder the Rose Library's ability to provide access to unprocessed born digital materials").
    * Add an archival object for each physical carrier or batch of transferred files.
 Archival objects may be placed at the top level of the hierarchy, grouped intellectually with other materials into preliminary series, or gathered in a "born-digital materials" series as appropriate.
 See the [quick guide to processing digital media](https://github.com/rose-collectionservices/collection-services-manual/blob/master/10-PHYSICAL%20PROCESSING/readme.md#1074-processing-digital-media) for guidance on titling AOs if placeholders were not already created during accessioning of physical media.
    * Create a corresponding digital object record as an instance of each AO describing digital content.
 Every DO record should have a one-to-one relationship with an AO record, description following [Emory's metadata guidelines for digital archival objects](https://emory.sharepoint.com/:w:/r/sites/EmoryUniversityLibraries/Shared%20Documents/Staff/Committees%20%26%20Working%20Groups/Metadata%20Policy%20Committee/Archival%20Description%20Sub-Committee/Policy%20Documentation/Metadata%20Guidelines%20for%20Digital%20Archival%20Objects%20in%20ArchivesSpace%20at%20Emory.docx?d=w25158557429b4a4a867cf6fe6fd0946d&csf=1&web=1&e=5tb8UU), and a file version linking to the relevant disk image or batch of files in the preservation repository.
+(A DO might have multiple file versions if there are separate preservation and access copies in the same or different systems.)
    * If the AO is not a file transfer and is associated with physical media, add the container housing the media as an instance.
    * If the collection includes archived websites, create another accession record and add an AO and DO for each one in the finding aid.
 For more detailed instructions, see [accessioning and description guidelines for web archives](https://github.com/rose-collectionservices/collection-services-manual/tree/master/11-FORMAT%20SPECIFIC%20PROCEDURES#114-web-archives).

 ## Accessioning Checklist for Born-Digital Content
+Note that not all steps will apply in every situation—adapt as needed.

+### Entire Accession
-Checklist for accessioning born-digital content, including both digital-specific steps and general accessioning steps (not all steps will apply in every situation):
+Use this checklist when the born-digital material is the entire collection or accession.
+This version includes both digital-specific steps and general accessioning steps.
-1. Create processing plan document and/or media log
+1. Create <a href="https://emory.sharepoint.com/:x:/r/sites/EUVRoseLibrary/Shared%20Documents/Digital%20Collections/Transfer%20and%20processing/DigitalArchives_MediaLog_Tier1Processing.xlsx?d=wdf9842da4bcb4997b1da1899ab188d4e&csf=1&web=1&e=AQ67Fv">accession log</a> and processing plan/readme
 2. Label disks with numbers
 3. Image or transfer content
 5. Create manifests/checksums